-5 Things You Could Be Automating with AdWords Scripts
+5 Things You Could Be Automating With AdWords Scripts

 For example, one of the most straightforward optimizations is to check when an account has spent more than its overall monthly budget and to pause all active campaigns until the next month starts.

-That’s a great optimization to automate with an AdWords script because it has one simple input: the maximum monthly budget.
+That’s a great optimization to automate with Google Ads scripts because it has one simple input: the maximum monthly budget.

 It requires no fancy UI for confirming the changes it makes.
 It just needs to pause campaigns, label them, and send an email with the summary of what was done to the account owner.